Team12-GroupProject1-Glasgow/glasgowmovies/README.md

 ### POST /loginGoogle

 description:
-  sign in as Ggoogle user
+  sign in as Google user

 Request: